ToadNetwork/Docs/products/launchpad.md

 {% endhint %}

 {% embed url="https://padswap.exchange/launch-token" %}
-Launch your own token on PADSwap via a pre-sale.
+Launch your own token on PADSwap via a presale.
 {% endembed %}

 ### Why you should launch on PADSwap's LaunchPAD?